SoftUni-Internal/interactive-content/EN/01-Arrays/01-Definition.md

 [task-description]
 # Description

-Create a program that receives a number and prints out the corresponding name of the day of the week.
+Create a program that receives a **number** and prints out the corresponding name of the day of the week.

-If the number is NOT a valid day, print "**Invalid day!**".
+If the number is NOT a valid weekday, print "**Invalid day!**".

 # Example
 | **Input** | **Output** |